DOLL PARTS

 Gaia's Brewery follows Emaline, a young nurse who moves from the big city to the countryside when she inherits her deceased aunt's potion shop.
 In this 3D, isometric crafting game, learn how to brew potions and help the people of Misty Hollow with their ailments.

-This project was created as a joint final for my Coding III and Game Studio II: Narrative Design courses at Pratt Institute alongside Lilli Harris and Bee Wertheimer.
-As lead programmer on the project, I was in charge of programming the day/night cycle, as well as the brewing, dialog, and inventory systems.
-This game was developed in Unity using Plastic SCM, Jira, Ink, Maya, Adobe Substance Painter, and Procreate.
+This project was created as a joint final for my Coding III and Game Studio II: Narrative Design courses at Pratt Institute.
+As lead game designer on the project, I was in charge of programming the day/night cycle, as well as the brewing, dialog, and inventory systems utilising data-oriented programming and scriptable objects.
+I also edited the game's trailer in Adobe Premiere Pro and implemented sound effects I created.My team and I were inspired by "cozy" games, such as Animal Crossing and Stardew Valley; we used Caro Asercion's i'm sorry did you say street magic to assist in our world building and character creation processes.

 Concept art by Lilli